-The Fund invests at least 20% of its net assets in securities that meet the Ofi Invest AM definition of sustainable investment.
+The Sub-Fund invests at least 25% of its net assets in securities that meet Ofi Invest AM's definition of a sustainable investment.

 To qualify as a sustainable investment, it must meet the following criteria:

 - Make a positive contribution to or benefit the environment and/or society;

 - Does not cause significant harm;

 - Possesses good governance.